Doctor of Nursing Practice FAQs

 Q: How does the DNP program at SMU differ from other doctoral nursing programs?

 A: A graduate from our DNP program will be a valuable counterpart to colleagues prepared in a PhD nursing program.
-Our program focuses on developing systems of care based on research utilization, while PhD nursing programs tend to focus on research to provide new knowledge.
+The DNP focuses on research utilization to promote evidence-based practice, while PhD nursing programs tend to focus on research to generate new knowledge.

 Q: When is the deadline for applying?

 A: Applications will begin to be reviewed August 1st for the class that starts in January.
 Although applications will continue to be accepted until the class is filled, space in the DNP program is limited and interested students are encouraged to apply early in the admission cycle.

 A: The Post-Master's cohort is admitted to start the DNP program every spring (January) and FNP/DNP students begin in summer (May).

 Q: How long is the program?

 A: The program consists of 36 semester units and can be completed in a two-year period for full-time students.
 The FNP/DNP program consists of 79 semester units and can be completed in ~3.5 years.